martinmoene/type-lite/README.md

 address: Allows to obtain hash of an address object (C++11)
 offset: Disallows to default-construct an offset thus defined (define type_CONFIG_CONFIRMS_COMPILATION_ERRORS)
 offset: Allows to default-construct an offset thus defined
+offset: Allows to custom-default-construct a offset thus defined
 offset: Allows to copy-construct an offset from its underlying type
 offset: Allows to move-construct an offset from its underlying type (C++11)
 offset: Allows to add, subtract offsets (x op y)